-It is free to visit and tours are offered by us
+The grounds are free to visit and tours of the internal structure are offered by us for a small fee.

 Guided tours for school parties can be arranged with us.
 Take part in a guided visit, dress up and handle real Roman objects in this unique setting.
 Just an 8-minute walk from Dorset Museum.

 Maximum number of pupils: 1 class ‘bubble’